 There comes a moment when effort no longer produces clarity.

+This confusion is not a moral failure.
 Very often, it is simply the result of too much noise.

 Pausing does not mean abandoning your children or neglecting their education.
 It does not mean giving up or falling behind.
 Most mothers who arrive here are deeply committed—they are simply tired of carrying the weight of every decision alone.